-If you are not a fan of squatting, this exercise might not be your favourite as well, but it is excellent for flexibility.
+If you are not a fan of squatting, this exercise might not be your favourite as well, but just like Gomukhasana, it is excellent for flexibility.
 Place your feet around 12 inches apart.
 Then, turn your feet out, and switch to the squat position, with your butt low, almost touching the ground.
 With your elbows pointing downward, fold your hands in the middle.
 Try to remain in this position for 30 seconds, though if your posterior chain muscles are not trained, it might be too difficult.
 However, this exercise is excellent for flexibility, and it helps you develop the muscles that are weak if you spend a lot of time sitting.

 First, lie down on your stomach on a mat.
 Now, bend your knees, and try to touch your butt with your feet.
 Now, grab your ankles with both hands.
 Then, lift your chest off the floor, and do the same with your thighs with your gaze forward.
 Try to maintain this position for 30 seconds, and stop if you feel pain in your neck.
 It’s certainly not one of the easiest yoga poses, but it’s great for the flexibility of your core muscles.

 If you are just starting your journey with yoga, do check out my recommendation of yoga books to complement your learning.
 You might still be surprised by the number of different muscles that are sore after a yoga session.
 However, worry not – it’s perfectly normal!
 If your goal is to increase your flexibility, yoga is one of the best choices available, as apart from the physical prowess, you’ll also help your mind be in the present moment, something about which we often forget.

 Apart from that, if you do yoga several times a week, you’ll notice that your mood has improved, which is the consequence of the increased levels of neurotransmitters, serotonin, and dopamine.
 Even though flexibility might be your primary goal, let’s not forget about another aspect – yoga is quite fun, and you don’t have to pay anything, as you can start doing yoga in your own house!